Credit card on Keyboard

 On the surface, one might think that this makes an online storefront somewhat less important than it was in the past.

-That couldn’t be further from the truth.
-Although users may not look to digital storefronts as often as they used to for purchasing advice and information, they still visit virtual stores frequently.
+Users might not always look to digital storefronts for purchase advice.
+However, they still visit virtual stores often.
 Arguably, today they browse more often to make a purchase than they do for purchasing research.

 Essentially, you’re going to want to optimize your storefront on two fronts.
 First, you need to ensure people are able to find it; you need to tailor it for search just as you would any other website.
 Consider what people are going to be looking for if they seek out your store – what will they be using as search terms, and what do they ultimately desire?

-Second, you want to set up your store so that it’s as user-friendly as possible.
-Lay things out in a way that makes sense, and stay away from any interface elements that are too ‘loud’ or obnoxious.
 More importantly, make sure your storefront plays nice with mobile; the majority of consumers today research their purchases using their tablet or Smartphone.
 Ideally, you want your customers to be able to find what they’re looking for online even more easily than they would in an actual retail location.

 A good rule of thumb is to visit the site yourself (or have a friend/acquaintance visit it), and ask “does this make sense?
 If I were a shopper, would I find this simple or frustrating?
 Why?”